1. Give Examples and Counter-Examples

 3. Use Visuals Whenever Possible

 Visuals can help turn a concept from abstract to concrete.
 Use models to help students visualize concepts such as the water cycle.
 Use manipulatives to teach math.
-For example, in teaching division you could try to verbally explain to your students how five can be divided into fifteen equally three times, or you could show it using objects as the picture illustrates below.
+For example, in teaching division, you could try to verbally explain to your students how 5 can be divided into 15 equally 3 times, or you could show it using objects as the picture illustrates below.
 Some spelling rules can also be difficult for students to remember.
-In an effort to help students visualize the rules, I created a set of short vowel spelling rule posters where I tried to simplify, define, and illustrate each rule.
+In an effort to help students visualize the rules, I created a set of short vowel spelling rule posters, where I tried to simplify, define, and illustrate each rule.
 On my Rabbit Rule poster, I used images such as two hands to represent two syllables.
 Since students often clap the syllables, the image of the hands should trigger their memory of the definition of a syllable.

 4. Break It Down